rmrresearch/GhostFragment/docs/source/background/established_methods/fmo.rst

 #################################

 The fragment molecular orbital (FMO) method is arguably one of the most established methods in the field of fragment-based methods.
+The main purpose of this page is to describe the FMO method, and how the method has developed.

 *******
 Origins